georgegatanas/Mini-Python-Project/README.md

 Graphs were developed in order to show the rise in deaths caused by COVID-19.
 Depending on the dates chosen, the user can see either a rapid or steady increase/decrease in cases that correlates to the handling of the pandemic at the time.
 For instance, in the winter months, COVID-19 was taking lives at a faster rate compared to the summer months, due to the cold weather.

 The csv file of the deaths in New York State by day was imported into the code.
+An output file of the death count was drawn from the original NYS history csv file.
 Columns were formed and labeled by "date", "state", and "deaths".